reiver/guide-research-interviewing/README.md

 **You need to be able to discover _unknown-unknows_!**

+But fear not — **phase 1** is partially intended to help us discover _unknown-unknowns_.

 Here is a way you can go about discovering **unknown-unknows** —

 1. ask very open-ended questions, so that you can
-2. just get them to start talking;
+2. just get them to start talking; and
-3. and let them talk;
+3. let them talk; and
 4. if they stop talking, ask them another open-ended question to get them talking again.

 What is an **open-ended question** you might be asking.
 Good question.